sam-hosseini/freelancing-in-finland/README.md

 * You can, however, use [**reverse-charge mechanism**](https://quaderno.io/blog/how-does-the-reverse-charge-mechanism-work/) and not add VAT only when you're **invoicing a company** residing within EU.
 To do it:
     * You must state the EU company's VAT ID in your invoice.
     * You must ensure that your EU company's VAT is valid by [checking it in VIES](https://ec.europa.eu/taxation_customs/vies/?locale=en)
-    * You must mention the VAT rate and exactly how much VAT is to be accounted for by the EU company for VAT purposes and the fact that this responsibility is left for the EU company.
+    * You must state that VAT is to be accounted for by the recipient EU company.
+You can refer to [Article 196 of Council Directive 2006/112/EC](https://eur-lex.europa.eu/legal-content/EN/TXT/HTML/?uri=CELEX:32006L0112&from=EN#d1e6036-1-1).
-    * You must mention the exact **`reverse-charge mechanism`** words in your invoice.
+    * You must mention the exact **`Reverse Charge`** words in your invoice.
+    * You should not mention the VAT rate or how much VAT is to be accounted for by the EU company.
+The country in question determines these.
     * *`reverse-charge mechanism`* works in the other way around too.
 In some checkout pages, the seller asks for your VAT ID to remove the VAT amount from your purchase invoice.
  Without this mechanism, the seller could not do that.
+    * For more information, see the pertinent [Finnish Tax Administration instructions](https://www.vero.fi/en/detailed-guidance/guidance/48090/vat-invoice-requirements2/#6-information-shown-on-an-invoice).

 ### Take out money from your company in the most tax optimal way